Numerical study of hypershadows in higher-dimensional black holes: HYPERSHADOW

-In this section, we present the numerical hypershadows corresponding to several five-dimensional black hole solutions, including the Schwarzschild--Tangherlini and Myers--Perry geometries.
-For each case, we reconstruct the three-dimensional shadow using the ray-tracing method developed earlier, and examine its global structure and symmetry properties.
+In this section, we present the numerical hypershadows corresponding to several five-dimensional black hole solutions, including the Schwarzschild-Tangherlini and Myers-Perry geometries.
+For each case, we reconstruct the three-dimensional shadow using the ray-tracing method developed earlier and examine its global structure and symmetry properties.
 The aim is to demonstrate the effectiveness of our method and to highlight the distinct hypershadow features associated with static and rotating spacetimes.